Dat pixelated azz, tho!

 So the game has a sterling pedigree, solid brawling action, RPG-like depth, and tons of charm.
 What’s not to like?
 Well, there are two significant flaws that hold River City Ransom back for me and prevent it from realizing its potential as a great game: A tiny game world and an overall lack of challenge.

-For a game that offers ten different stats for your character, tons of shops and items, and an extensive password system, I would expect it to also have a bigger world with more to see and do in it than your typical beat-‘em-up but it turns out that River City is one miniscule municipality.
+For a game that offers ten different stats for your character, tons of shops and items, and an extensive password system, I would expect it to also have a bigger world with more to see and do in it than your typical beat-‘em-up, but it turns out that River City is one minuscule municipality.
 What you get in the way of a game world is a few dozen screens laid-out in a mostly straight line.
-There are a couple of small cul-de-sacs off the main path where you’ll encounter enemies and bosses but they’re dead ends.
+There are a couple of small cul-de-sacs off the main path where you’ll encounter enemies and bosses, but they’re dead ends.
 The potential for branching paths and richer open world gameplay built into the design was not capitalized upon by the designers and the game is easily beaten in under an hour once you grasp its fundamentals.
 At least you won’t get lost, I suppose.

 The lack of challenge comes from the way enemy encounters are programmed.
 For starters, you’ll only ever face off against a maximum of two enemies at once.
 While this does naturally help performance by minimizing slowdown and sprite flicker, beat-‘em-up veterans know that coping with one or two enemies at a time in these sorts of games is child’s play.
 Things get tricky (and interesting) when you’re fending off a whole mob of foes and that will never happen here.
 Adding a second player into the mix makes things even tamer, since the enemy count isn’t boosted to compensate.

 If the enemies were tough to defeat, this still might be a workable system.
 Regrettably, though, this is where River City Ransom’s truly terrible enemy AI programming lets the game down even further.
 Enemies, even bosses, are quite content to walk or run straight into your attacks and once you knock a foe down the first time, you can simply stand over them and continuously mash the attack buttons as they attempt to regain their footing, insuring that they’ll never succeed.
 Additionally, many sections of the game have walls or fences in the background that Alex and Ryan can jump up onto and this simple maneuver is enough to literally stop enemies in their tracks.
-They’ll never attempt follow you up there and continue the fight but you can assault them from the high ground with impunity.
-I’m not going to say that every game ever made has to be super hardcore and tough as nails but the opposition you’ll encounter in River City Ransom is so feeble and dim that it almost doesn’t seem sporting.
+They’ll never attempt follow you up there and continue the fight, but you can assault them from the high ground with impunity.
+I’m not going to say that every game ever made has to be super hardcore and tough as nails, but the opposition you’ll encounter in River City Ransom is so feeble and dim that it almost doesn’t seem sporting.
 It certainly stops being very exciting once you’ve grasped the glaring weaknesses in the patterns.